circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 7. Adjust the contents of the mollie library script (paste it from cyclos_configuration\scripts\mollie.groovy) and its parameters (paste from cyclos_configuration\scripts\mollie.properties.

+	Adjust the contents of the activateUserCheckPayment script (paste it from cyclos_configuration\scripts\activateUserCheckPayment.groovy).
+Empty the script parameters of the activateUserCheckPayment script (they have been moved to the mollie library script).

 	Belongs to #5

 8. Change translation: